PRICE ALERT: There are better options

 Enterprise DEI

 The DEI powerhouse.
 If you have diversity hiring goals and budget to match, SeekOut's filters are genuinely best-in-class.
-Also excellent for technical recruiting (GitHub, patents, publications).
+Also excellent for technical recruiting with GitHub, patents, and publications data.
+Used by Uber, Cisco, and Atlassian.

 5